 Bitcoin gets it backwards!

 {spanishoddata} is a new and in-progress #rstats package for importing large origin-destination (OD) datasets released by the Spanish Ministry of Transport by Egor Kotov, me + growing #opensource community.
-Thanks Eugeni Vidal-Tortosa for improved docs it's ready to share, feedback welcome 🙏 https://buff.ly/4fN4vsO
+Thanks Eugeni Vidal-Tortosa for improved docs it's ready to share, feedback welcome 🙏 buff.ly/4fN4vsO

 A friend just gave me this wonderful analogy about elections: